Travel and Tourism

 Oktoberfest in Munich

-It opens in September not October, and began in fields outside Munich as a horse race honoring a royal wedding.
+It began as a horse race in honor of a royal wedding, in fields outside Munich.
 More than 200 years later those fields are part of Munich, but Oktoberfest, the world's largest Volksfest, is still a festival of Bavarian exuberance, draft beer, food and tradition.

 Oktoberfest in Munich - Fun Facts